Skip to content

 Target The target percentage for service availability set when creating the SLO task.

-• When the minimum target percentage =< percentage < target percentage, the SLA is considered unhealthy, displayed as an orange compliance rate;
+• When Minimum Target Percentage =< Percentage < Target Percentage, the SLA is considered Unhealthy, displayed as an orange compliance rate;

-• When percentage < minimum target percentage, the SLA is considered non-compliant, displayed as a red compliance rate.
+• When Percentage < Minimum Target Percentage, the SLA is considered Non-compliant, displayed as a red compliance rate.

 • Downtime (7 days) The time the monitor was abnormal / used quota.

-• Green: Remaining allowable fault time >= 0;
+• Green: Remaining fault-tolerant time >= 0;

-• Red: Remaining allowable fault time < 0.
+• Red: Remaining fault-tolerant time < 0.

 • Operation Instructions